microsoft/vscode-js-debug/CONTRIBUTING.md

 ## Development

-For basic development of the extension, you can run:
+For basic development of the extension you will need the [nightly extension](https://github.com/microsoft/vscode-js-debug#nightly-extension) locally, and you can then:

 1. Clone the repo and run `npm install`
 2. Run `npm run watch` in a terminal.
 This will compile and watch for changes in sources.